 Please note: This checklist is provided as an overview.
-It is important that you read the eligibility criteria you are presented with when completing an application.
+It is important that you read the eligibility conditions when completing an application.

 To ensure you are eligible to take out a mortgage payment protection policy, you must confirm that the following statements apply:

-Cover will automatically cease after you retire, when you reach state pension age, upon death or if you stop paying the premiums.
+Cover will automatically cease after you retire, when you reach state pension age, if you die or if you stop paying the premiums.
 Cover will also end when you reach the maximum age which may vary depending on the insurer.
-Please refer to the policy wording which is available once you have obtained a quote.
+Please see the policy wording which you will be able to read once you have received a quote.

 You must have a mortgage in place on your main residence

-It is a requirement that you have lived permanently in the UK for at least six months and are in permanent employment, working at least 16 hours per week
+You must have lived permanently in the UK for at least six months and been in permanent employment, working at least 16 hours a week.

 You are only eligible for this cover if you have worked continuously for the past six months

-You may not be covered for any pre-existing medical conditions or injuries as a result of an accident prior to the commencement of cover.
-Please ensure you understand the exclusions relating to pre-existing medical conditions as explained in your policy wording.
+You may not be covered for any pre-existing medical conditions or injuries as a result of an accident before the start of your cover.
+Please check your policy wording.